Summer Movie Guide: What to watch from May through Labor Day - WTOP News

 “birth/rebirth” (IFC, theaters): A woman and a morgue technician bring a little girl back to life in this horror.

-“ White Bird: A Wonder Story ” (Lionsgate, theaters): Helen Mirren tells her grandson, expelled from school for bullying, a story about herself in Nazi-occupied France.
+“ White Bird ” (Lionsgate, theaters): Helen Mirren tells her grandson, expelled from school for bullying, a story about herself in Nazi-occupied France.

 “Landscape with Invisible Hand” (MGM, theaters): Teens come up with a unique moneymaking scheme in a world taken over by aliens.